 Make sure everyone has a chance to have their voice heard, that their ideas are actioned where possible, and that team spirit is promoted and maintained.
 An employee app is a great way to launch this community concept off the ground.
 It will allow you to create social spaces for employees to meet, chat and share ideas and information, whether or not they are working from home or office-based.

 #3 Offer rewards

 At heart, humans are fairly simple souls, and we all enjoy receiving recognition for the triumphs we have achieved.
+It’s one of the key drivers of employee engagement.
 It can be easy for feedback to fall into a largely critical variety, with plenty of goals and targets for success.
 These are of course crucial for allowing employees to progress and develop, but should be balanced with reward and recognition whenever possible.

 Good organisational engagement can come primarily from ensuring secure work engagement throughout the business.
-In addition however, it is imperative that there is a clear chain of communication, an established hierarchy, and a real sense of seeing things get done.
+In addition, it is imperative that there is a clear chain of communication, an established hierarchy, and a real sense of seeing things get done.

 #1 Ensure clear communication